Master of Public Policy Administration

 Fundamentals of Economic Development

-In carrying out our mission, we embrace and enact these core values (IDEAS):
+In carrying out our mission, the Public Policy Administration embraces and enacts these core values (IDEAS):

 - Integrity – We promote ethical, deliberate, and transparent decision making